Flemish Parliament: Officers

 At the beginning of each parliamentary year, on the fourth Monday in September, the Flemish Parliament elects its Speaker.
 The Speaker chairs the plenary sessions of the Flemish Parliament and acts as its official representative.
 The speaker determines whether a certain initiative is admissible and thus can be put to parliament at all.
 The Flemish Ministers take the oath before the Speaker of the Flemish Parliament.
 Only the head of the Flemish government, the Flemish Minister-President, takes the oath before the King.

-The current Speaker of the Flemish Parliament is Freya Van den Bossche of Vooruit.

 The Speaker of the Flemish Parliament is assisted by the Bureau, which consists of the Speaker, four Deputy Speakers and three Secretaries.
 The Bureau is responsible for the day-to-day activities of the Flemish Parliament and meets at least once every two weeks.
 The Extended Bureau, which consists of the Bureau and the floor leaders of the recognised political fractions in the Flemish Parliament coordinates the political activities of the Flemish Parliament and sets the agenda for the plenary session.
 It usually meets every week on Monday.